candicechen016/2022Spring_Projects/README.md

 ## UI
 ![image](https://user-images.githubusercontent.com/89559531/165950259-f9ab7605-9a49-46da-83dd-1650809b0cb6.png)
+We develop our game window based on the traditional checkers.
+When the current player chooses the piece he want to move, all the possible valid moves of the next two steps for the selected piece will be indicated by blue points.
+Pieces can tranfer between boards, players can disdinguish pieces' home board by theri coat. pieces initially form the left board wear gold coat, while the initially right pieces are in silver.

 ### Contribution
 We build our fundamental rules and create a random player together in the first stage.
 Then, Yawen mainly worked on UI and Candice developed the two Minimax players.